The Best Pattern Makers Paper and Alternative Affordable Options.

 WHAT GSM DOES PATTERN PAPER HAVE?

-Of course, you can always go up or down depending if you want a more durable and thicker paper you can use to trace with.
+Of course, you can always go up or down depending on if you want a more durable and thicker paper you can use to trace with.

-If you want a lighter and easier to handle paper go for a lower gsm.
+If you want a lighter and easier-to-handle paper, go for a lower gsm.

 ALTERNATIVE OPTIONS DEPENDING ON THE USE.